-Teacher and Staff Perceptions, Spring 2020
+Teacher and Staff Perceptions, Spring 2022

-99% of MCLs would like Opportunity Culture to continue in their schools
+|98% of multi-classroom leaders (MCLs)||Would like Opportunity Culture roles to continue in their schools|

-97% of MCLs report a positive impact on staff collaboration resulting from Opportunity Culture
+|95% of MCLs||Report a positive impact on staff collaboration resulting from Opportunity Culture models|

-95% of educators in all OC roles agree that teachers are held to high professional standards for delivering instruction|
+|94% of staff in all Opportunity Culture roles||Agree that teachers are held to high professional standards for delivering instruction|

 Teacher and Staff Perception Survey Detail